Our partnership programme offers flexible, customisable solutions to meet you and your client bases LEI needs.

 Canada relies heavily on the LEI System because it has a vibrant insurance, fintech and asset management sectors.
 On top of this Canada has one of the largest capital markets in the world, backed by a sound regulatory environment.
 Canada is also a world leader in commodity exchange, and it is a global equity market in areas such as mining, oil and gas and technology.

-Obtaining a Legal Entity Identifier Number is a simple process.
-The LEI application form only takes a couple of minutes and any representative of the company may apply on behalf of the entity.
+Obtaining a Legal Entity Identifier code is a simple process.
+The LEI application form only takes a few minutes and any representative of the company may apply on behalf of the entity.

-1. Click on the 'Register New LEI' button here or visit the homepage of this website.
-Firstly, complete your contact details as the applicant in the appropriate fields.
+Step 1: Click on the ‘Register New LEI’ button here or visit the homepage of this website.
+To begin, fill out your contact details as the applicant.
 This information will be used to contact you in case any additional information is required.

-3. The third section aka 'Level 2 Data' gives you the opportunity to report parent company information.
+Step 3: The next section ‘Level 2 Data’ gives you the opportunity to report parent company information.

 For example, if your company is a branch of a larger organisation, or is owned by another company you may have that information appear on the LEI record.
 However, this is not a legal obligation.
 If you wish to report a legal parent company, please note that you will be requested to provide evidence of this relationship by way of Consolidated Accounts (i.e an annual report).

-You may only report parent information if the parent company consolidates the accounts and the subsidiary is listed there, or owns more than 50% of the company.
+You may only report parent information if the parent company consolidates the accounts and the subsidiary is listed there.

 If however the company cannot be found, or the data does not match the registry, we may request that you provide supporting documentation.
-Some good examples include a Certificate of Incumbency, Register of Directors, or a registry extract.
+Some good examples include a document from ASIC, a Certificate of Incumbency, Register of Directors, or a registry extract.

 Once the application is submitted, simply choose your preferred payment method and complete the application.
 LEI Worldwide use our payments provider STRIPE and PayPal.
 We also offer the ability to complete a bank transfer or swift payment in any currency including Canadian and US Dollars.